Frequently asked questions

 Parents are required to participate in 2-3 fundraising events during the year which vary in type.
 For parents who are unable to participate, a monetary payment will be accepted instead.

 Does CCGC provide bus service for students?

 CCGC does have bus service for our students, provided through the Department of Education’s Office of Pupil Transportation.
 There are a number of bus stops in our neighboring communities, for both morning pick-up and afternoon drop-off.
 We also provide metro cards for students who commute via public transportation.

 What is your Travel Abroad program about?

 As the senior trip for Cambria School of Excellence, the 8th graders choose a country around the world whose culture they are interested in learning about and experiencing.
 The trip takes place for 7-10 days over the school’s spring break period.
 Middle school students and families participate in fundraising, while the school collects donations to help offset the cost of travel for 8th grade students.
 The trip is also open to our families with students in lower grades.
-Our previously visited countries are: Ghana, France, South Africa, Japan, Cuba and Brazil.
-Our tentative destination for 2019 is Morocco.
+Our previously visited countries are: Ghana, France, South Africa, Japan, Cuba, Brazil and Morocco.
+Our destination for 2020 is Tanzania.

 What activities are offered during after school?

 For after school activities, we offer Dance, Chess, Voice, Drums, Steel Pan, Piano, Karate, Strings (Violin, Cello and Viola), Photography, Drama, Arts & Crafts, Computer, Lego Robotics, Architecture and Step.